Take Action Against Fraud, Money Laundering, and Corruption

 No sector is safe from financial corruption and fraud.
 Data breaches are at an all-time high in the United States,1 but even if you ignore external attacks, estimates show internal fraud costs companies an average of 5 percent of their annual revenue.2 Make an impact in the fight against crimes like these with our online financial crime investigation degree.

-Our fraud and financial crime investigation curriculum was developed as part of our suite of financial crime and criminal justice studies, so courses not only teach you deep-knowledge forensic investigative skills but also round out your business acumen with subject matter pertaining to broader disciplines, including:
+Our fraud and financial crime investigation curriculum was developed as part of our suite of financial criminology and criminal justice studies, so courses not only teach you deep-knowledge forensic investigative skills but also round out your business acumen with subject matter pertaining to broader disciplines, including:

 - Criminal justice